zhang1pr/mit-ocw-notes/6.0001/lecture1.md

 # 1. Computers
-A computer performs calculations and remembers results
+A computer performs calculations and remembers results.

 * Declarative knowledge
   statements of fact